golang-sql/decomposer/README.md

 	// Compose sets the internal decimal value from parts.
 If the value cannot be
 	// represented then an error should be returned.
+	// The coefficent should not be modified.
+Successive calls to compose with
+	// the same arguments should result in the same decimal value.
 	Compose(form byte, negative bool, coefficient []byte, exponent int32) error }
 ```